opendp/opendp/docs/source/developer/development-environment.rst

 * Be sure to open the project at the root of the git repository
 * Be sure to install the Python and Rust plugins for interactivity
 * Be sure to "attach" the Cargo.toml in the red banner the first time you open a Rust source file
-* Use run configurations to `build the rust library <https://plugins.jetbrains.com/plugin/8182-rust/docs/cargo-command-configuration.html#cargo-command-config>`_ and run tests
+* Use run configurations to `build the Rust library <https://plugins.jetbrains.com/plugin/8182-rust/docs/cargo-command-configuration.html#cargo-command-config>`_ and run tests